 - Under the seat: Just be warned that lots of new cars have sensitive electronics under the seat.
 Check first and make sure the container has a reliable seal.

-- Glove box: Again, ensure that the water bottle is reliable so it doesn’t leak on essential documents.
+- Glove box: Again, ensure that the water bottle is reliable, so it doesn’t leak on essential documents.

 Rotating Car Emergency Water

-As a general rule, you’ll need to rotate water every 6 months.
+Generally, you’ll need to rotate water every 6 months.
 Water stored in quality containers can go longer without rotating.
 It will taste bad but should still be safe to drink for a year or more.
 When rotating, you can use the water for watering plants or flushing toilets.